yegor256/blog/_drafts/fp.md

 Here, method `calc()` is a buyer, method `Math.f()` is a packager of the result, and method `foo()` is a consumer.
-No matter which programming style is used, there are always these three guys taking participation in the process: the buyer, the packager, and the consumer.
+No matter which programming style is used, there are always these three guys participating in the process: the buyer, the packager, and the consumer.

 Imagine you're a buyer and want to purchase a gift for your (girl|boy)friend.
-The first option is to visit a shop, to pay $50, to let them package that perfume for you and then bring it to the friend (and get a kiss).
+The first option is to visit a shop, pay $50, let them package that perfume for you, and then deliver it to the friend (and get a kiss in return).
 This is an **imperative** style.

-The second option is to visit a shop, pay them $50 and get a gift card from them.
-Then, present this card to the friend (and get a kiss).
-When he or she decides to convert it to a perfume, he or she will visit the shop and get it.
+The second option is to visit a shop, pay $50, and get a gift card.
+You then present this card to the friend (and get a kiss in return).
+When he or she decides to convert it to perfume, he or she will visit the shop and get it.
 This is a **declarative** style.

 See the difference?

-In the first case, which is imperative, you force the packager (a beauty shop) to find that perfume in stock, to package it and return you back as a ready to be used product.
-In the second scenario, which is declarative, you're just getting a promise from the shop that eventually, when it's necessary, they will find the perfume in stock, package it and return to those who needs it.
-If your friend will never visit them with that gift card, the perfume will remain in stock.
+In the first case, which is imperative, you force the packager (a beauty shop) to find that perfume in stock, package it, and present it to you as a ready-to-be-used product.
+In the second scenario, which is declarative, you're just getting a promise from the shop that eventually, when it's necessary, the staff will find the perfume in stock, package it, and provide it to those who need it.
+If your friend never visits the shop with that gift card, the perfume will remain in stock.

 Moreover, your friend can use that gift card as a product itself, never visiting the shop.
-He or she may present it to somebody else again as a gift or just exchange for another card or a product.
+He or she may instead present it to somebody else as a gift or just exchange it for another card or product.
 The gift card itself becomes a product!

-So the difference is what the consumer is getting &mdash; either a product ready to be used (imperative) or a voucher for the product, which he can convert later to a real product (declarative).
+So the difference is what the consumer is getting &mdash; either a product ready to be used (imperative) or a voucher for the product, which can later be converted into a real product (declarative).

-Utility classes, like `Math` from JDK or `StringUtils` from Apache Commons return products ready to be used immediately, while functions in Lisp in other functional languages return "vouchers".
-For example, if you call `max` function in Lisp, the actual maximum between two numbers will only be calculated when you actually start using it:
+Utility classes, like `Math` from JDK or `StringUtils` from Apache Commons, return products ready to be used immediately, while functions in Lisp and other functional languages return "vouchers".
+For example, if you call the `max` function in Lisp, the actual maximum between two numbers will only be calculated when you actually start using it:

 {% highlight lisp %}